 Sandy Hollow

-The dramatic sandstone hills of the Giants Leap overshadow this quiet township which borders the Wollemi National Park between Denman and Merriwa.
-Located at the junction of the Golden Highway and the Bylong Valley Way, it is a great place to stop over and enjoy the natural landscape and hospitality of the country life.
+The dramatic sandstone hills of the ‘Giants Leap’ overshadow this quite township which boarders the Wollemi National Park between Denman and Merriwa.
+Located on the junction of the Golden Highway and the Bylong Valley Way , it is a great place to stop over and enjoy the natural landscape and hospitality of country life.

 Wingen

-Wingen is a little village half way between Murrurundi and Scone on the New England Highway.
+Wingen is a little village halfway between Murrurundi and Scone on the New England Highway.